cseagle/blc/README.md

 also be renamed in the disassembly.

 You can get xrefs of a functions by marking it and pressing `X`.
-To write a comment, mark the line and press `/`.
+To write a comment, mark the line and press `/` (or `C`).
 If you have the hex-rays decompiler installed, some keys might conflict and need to be changed for hex-rays.
 A feature to freely select the hotkey values is planned.

 ## POTENTIAL FUTURE WORK